 Women and the Royal Navy, Pioneers to Professionals

-‘Pioneers to Professionals: Women and the Royal Navy’ exhibition will reveal the impact of women’s involvement from the seventeenth century onwards, during both world wars, the Cold War to integration and beyond, to today’s serving personnel.
+‘Pioneers to Professionals: Women and the Royal Navy’ exhibition reveals the impact of women’s involvement from the 17th century onwards, during both world wars, the Cold War to integration and beyond, to today’s serving personnel.

-The exhibition will open in the centenary year of the Woman’s Royal Naval Service (WRNS) formation.
+The exhibition will open on 18th February 2017, the centenary year of the Women’s Royal Naval Service (WRNS) formation.

 Women and the Royal Navy - Key Dates